 People – Although the exact number depends on the state, there will be several people at the closing table.
 Buying a Cincinnati house involves a state-sanctioned closing process requiring that certain key people with legally recognized expertise to be present.
 This cast of closing characters can include the following: you (the buyer), the home seller (of course), your real estate agent, the seller’s agent, your attorneys, title company representative, and (occasionally) a mortgage lender representative.

 Potential Problems – What to expect at the closing table can, on occasion, involve last-minute problems and issues.
 If everything goes according to plan at the closing (and most of the time it does), you’ll leave that office with a sheaf of signed papers, a lighter wallet, and the keys to your new house.
 Still, you should be aware that sometimes things go wrong.

 Maybe a crucial document is missing or a name misspelled – those things will have to be put right for the closing process to reach its conclusion – or maybe one the key parties got hung up in traffic.
 The point is to be aware that in a few cases things do go awry and delay closing.
 So be sure to allow time for these problems in your scheduling.

 Buying a house can be a long process filled with waiting and anxiety.
 Even when you know what to expect at the closing table, things can go wrong.
-But working with a trusted real estate agent should make the process go more smoothly.
+If you are a first time home buyer, here are even more tips to help you prepare.
+And working with a trusted real estate agent should make the process go more smoothly.
 Any time you have questions, feel free to ask!

 Looking to buy a Cincinnati or Northern Kentucky house?
 At Team Sztanyo, we are helping families find their way home, and we work all over the Greater Cincinnati area.
 Give us a call today and one day soon, we will be at the closing table celebrating your family’s new house!